 Heather Lord, a clinical social worker, joined the Living Well team in 2011 as a specialist counsellor (sexual assault).
 She has worked for over 8 years in sexual assault services based in the community, hospitals and in private practice, assisting men and women to manage the trauma of recent sexual assault, or to address difficulties in their lives and relationships after living with the experience and effects of childhood sexual abuse.
 Heather holds a Bachelor of Social Work from the University of Queensland.
 With over 30 years’ experience working in community services, hospitals, government agencies and in private practice, she has extensive experience and knowledge in the fields of child development and child protection, family relationships, mental health, many areas of health and illness across all stages of life, disability support, crisis intervention, domestic violence, grief and loss, sexual abuse and sexual assault, and complex trauma.
 She has a keen interest in assisting men and women to understand the effects of trauma and loss in their lives, to be better able to identify feelings and express these effectively, to teach new strategies for coping well and for regaining a sense of personal control, and to draw on their own strengths and many capacities to find greater meaning, purpose and direction in their lives and relationships.
 She is constantly inspired by the people with whom she works and from whom she learns.

-Cate Harvey has worked as a Specialist Male Sexual Assault counsellor with the Living Well service since 2009.
-She is a social worker who has a particular interest in how grief, loss and traumatic life events can shape lives and impact on relationships in both positive and in negative ways.
-She has broad clinical experience in assisting people who have experienced family and domestic violence including sexual assault and elder abuse, across a range of government and community settings and within both health and legal contexts.
-Cate holds a Bachelors degree from Macquarie University, a Bachelors degree in Social Work from the University of Queensland and Postgraduate Diplomas from the University of Sydney and from Queensland University of Technology where she also teaches in both the undergraduate and postgraduate Social Work and Human Services programs.
+Cate Harvey worked as a Specialist Male Sexual Assault counsellor with the Living Well service from 2009.
+She was a social worker who had a particular interest in how grief, loss and traumatic life events can shape lives and impact on relationships in both positive and in negative ways.
+She had broad clinical experience in assisting people who have experienced family and domestic violence including sexual assault and elder abuse, across a range of government and community settings and within both health and legal contexts.
+Cate held a Bachelors degree from Macquarie University, a Bachelors degree in Social Work from the University of Queensland and Postgraduate Diplomas from the University of Sydney and from Queensland University of Technology where she also taught in both the undergraduate and postgraduate Social Work and Human Services programs.

 Brenton is a registered psychologist who has been working with individuals and couples for twelve years.
 Previously he has worked with the QLD rural mental health service, with Anglicare SQ providing family and relationship counselling, and in private practice.
 He has also worked with Living Well for a number of years, providing counselling and support to men who have experienced sexual abuse.
 Brenton is passionate about Acceptance Commitment Therapy (ACT); a functional contextual cognitive therapy.
 The processes in ACT inform his approach to working with clients.
 The first main focus is to assist clients in making emotional contact with a sense of meaning and purpose in their lives.
 That may be in areas for their relationships with themselves, others, work, spirituality, or other relevant area of their life.
 The second broad focus is around improving awareness of the relationship clients have with their emotional and psychological landscape, and how that may interfere with living a life consistent with their chosen values.
 He works consistently with the three phase approach to trauma counselling; safety and stabilisation, processing, and integration.
 In his spare time, Brenton enjoys gardening and aikido.